Have you ever wondered, what do we want most in life?

 As we know – Bad habits are easy to form.
 Good habits take effort.
 Bad habits lead to bad choices and thus our downfall.
 Even historically, many lives with great potential were wasted thus.
 In short, it is easy to have a downfall, so tough to rise in life.
 Proof can come from anyone who has overcome a bad habit.
 They will tell you the effort required.

 This brings us back to the topic of meditation.
 It might seem simple and boring to many.
 But to master it, take effort and work no doubt.
 Luckily, good habits also formed the same way, through repetition.
 And of course diligence and stamina.
+Who said, all things worth pursuing would be easy?
+Who said, reading the Bhagwad Gita or the Bible would be easy?
+You do it because, you really want to understand the text, and gain ancient wisdom.

 In this day and age, where busyness has become a status symbol and multi-tasking a virtue.
 The mind can be seen as a machine; it runs on the kind of fuel we feed it with.
 Your current state of mind is based upon how you live your life, and most importantly how you have lived your life so far.
 Have you lived in a state of agitation, excitement, crazy schedules and odd hours?
 Have you grown up seeing violence, aggression or depression?
 Have you not bothered to train your mind?
 Usually, mental health is the last vestige to care about.
 Yet we all want peace of mind; we crave silence and expansiveness.
 We travel a thousand miles, to mountain tops and deep forest to find that elusive moment of grandeur that is life.
 Yet we forget, whatever we experience vacations occurs within, not out there.
 Meditation helps you cultivate that moment right there in your living room or quiet office corner.
 When I used to work in advertising, amidst frantic life, I used to sneak out during lunch hour to nearby a park with my book.
-Would come centered and rejuvenated.
+Would come back centered and rejuvenated.

-As with Yoga, the first step in meditation are Dos and Don’ts, namely Yam and Niyam.
-The first steps in Patanjali’s Ashtanga Yoga, which summarily means, “Right Living”.
+As with Yoga, the first step in meditation (dhyana) are Dos and Don’ts, namely Yam and Niyam.
+The initial steps in Patanjali’s Ashtanga Yoga, which summarily means, “Right Living”.
 Ahiṃsā (अहिंसा): Nonviolence.
 Satya (सत्य): truthfulness, non-falsehood, Asteya (अस्तेय): non-stealing, Brahmacharya (ब्रह्मचर्य): marital fidelity or sexual restraint, and Aparigraha (अपरिग्रहः): non-greediness, non-possessiveness.

 This leads to second aspect of Niyam or adding disciplines to life via: Śauca (शौच): purity, clearness of mind, speech and body, Shantosh (सन्तोष): contentment, acceptance of others and of one’s circumstances as they are, optimism for self, Tapas (तपस्): austerity, self-discipline, persistent meditation, perseverance, Svādhyāya (स्वाध्याय): study of self, self-reflection, introspection of self’s thoughts, speeches and actions, and lastly Ishwarparinidhan (ईश्वरप्रणिधान): contemplation of the Ishvara (God/Supreme Being, Brahman, True Self, Unchanging Reality), attunement to the supreme consciousness.
 Right Living can also aspects of Buddhist Eightfold Path, Right Speech, Right Actions and Right Livelihood.